United Russia: Creation

-While Unity initially possessed one narrow purpose, limited only to the 1999 Duma elections, after the results state officials began to transform the party into a permanent one.
+While Unity initially possessed one narrow purpose, limited only to the 1999 Duma elections, state officials began transforming the party into a permanent one after the results.
 A large number of independent deputies who had been elected to the Duma were invited to join the party's delegation.
 Many OVR deputies joined, including its leader Luzhkov.
-In April 2001, OVR and Unity leaders issued a joint declaration that they had started the process of unification.
-In July 2001, the unified party, called Union of Unity and Fatherland, held its founding congress and in December 2001 it became All-Russian Party of Unity and Fatherland, or more commonly, United Russia.
+In April 2001, OVR and Unity leaders declared they had started the unification process.
+In July 2001, the unified party, the Union of Unity and Fatherland, held its founding congress.
+In December 2001, it became the All-Russian Party "Unity and Fatherland"—United Russia, a merger of Unity, the Fatherland movement, and the All Russia movement that joined them later, led by Mintimer Shaimiev.

 Instead of the "communism versus capitalism" dichotomy that had dominated the political discourse in the 1990s, in the 1999–2000 electoral cycle Putin started to emphasize another reason to vote for his party: stability, which was yearned for by Russian citizens after a decade of chaotic change.
 With the exception of the continued fighting in the Northern Caucasus, Putin was perceived to have delivered it.

-2003–2008

-On 13 January 2003, United Russia had 257,000 members—behind Liberal Democratic Party of Russia (600,000) and the Communists (500,000).

-In the second party congress in March 2003, Sergei Shoigu stood down and Boris Gryzlov was elected as the new party leader.